Latvia

 Total births

-In 2024, Latvia recorded 12,887 total births, marking a decline of 1,591 compared to the previous year.
-The number of births has been on a downward trend over the past five years, with an average of 15,651 annually.
-This figure is significantly lower than the 2000s average of 21,689, showing a decrease of 8,802 births, which represents a 40.6% drop.
+In 2024, Latvia recorded 12,887 total births, marking a decrease of 1,591 compared to the previous year.
+Over the last five years, the annual number of births has declined, with an average of 15,651 per year.
+When compared to the 2000s average of 21,689 births, the current figures show a significant reduction of 8,802 births, representing a 40.6% drop.

 | Year | Births | Year | Births |